wso2/api-manager/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: "❌ Report a Bug"
-about: If something doesn't work as it is suppose to.
+about: Create an issue if something does not work as expected.
 title: ''
 labels: Priority/Normal, Type/Bug
 assignees: ''